 Students will be expected to have their own laptops for use on this course.
 We use a range of specialist software that will be provided for you, including Stata, TreeAge and Simul8.
 Please make sure that your laptop is capable of running these programmes by checking the specifications here, here and here.
 You will also need to have Excel in a recent version - we suggest 2010, but at a minimum the 2007 version.

 Modules are assessed using a combination of techniques including written assignments and exams.
+Details are given on the module webpage.

 We also offer the MSc International Health Technology Assessment, Pricing and Reimbursement, also run by the same department.
 This is a 3-year on-line course with a focus on supporting individuals from the pharmaceutical industry in their health economic submissions to regulatory agencies.
 More details are available here.